-- 19. As discussed at the informal meeting of Heads of State or Government in Lahti, innovation is crucial to Europe's ability to respond effectively to the challenges and opportunities of globalisation.
+- 30. As discussed at the informal meeting of Heads of State or Government in Lahti, innovation is crucial to Europe's ability to respond effectively to the challenges and opportunities of globalisation.
 Europe needs a strategic approach aimed at creating an innovation-friendly environment where knowledge is converted into innovative products and services.
-Strategic priorities for stimulating innovation at EU level have been defined by the Competitiveness Council; progress made in delivering results will be monitored at future Spring European Council meetings within the framework of the Lisbon Strategy. - 20.
-The European Council emphasises in particular the following: - PM: Intellectual Property Rights; - the Council and the European Parliament should act rapidly on the Commission's proposal to set up a European Institute of Technology; - the Commission is invited to rapidly make proposals for the setting up of Joint Technology Initiatives with a view to launching the most advanced ones in 2007; - the Commission is invited, in consultation with all relevant stakeholders, to propose action for the improvement of the working methods and overall resources of European standardisation bodies.
+Strategic priorities for stimulating innovation at EU level have been defined by the Competitiveness Council; progress made in delivering results will be monitored at future Spring European Council meetings within the framework of the Lisbon Strategy. - 31.
+The European Council emphasises in particular the following: - the Commission is invited to present a comprehensive Intellectual Property Rights (IPR) Strategy, in the course of 2007, addressing issues such as quality of the IPR system; due to the need for developing the patent system in Europe, the Commission is invited to present its Communication on patents as a matter of priority; - the Council and the European Parliament should act rapidly on the Commission's proposal to set up a European Institute of Technology; - the Commission is invited to rapidly make proposals for the setting up of Joint Technology Initiatives with a view to launching the most advanced ones in 2007; - the Commission is invited, in consultation with all relevant stakeholders, to propose action for the improvement of the working methods and overall resources of European standardisation bodies.
 Standards must be developed quickly enough to meet the needs of fast-moving markets, whilst ensuring interoperability.

-- 21. Information and communication technologies are crucial for innovation and competitiveness; immediate priorities include the development of efficient spectrum allocation models, the fast promotion of advanced mobile services and to the extent possible a coordinated approach for the use of spectrum capacity becoming available as a result of digital switch-over.
-The 2008 Spring European Council will review the challenges of the next generation of internet and networks within the framework of the Lisbon Strategy. - 22.
-In view of the extraordinary Social Summit held in October, the European Council calls for a comprehensive approach to flexicurity in order to improve the functioning of the European labour market.
-It stresses the importance of the quality of working life and innovations to raise labour productivity in Europe.
-It welcomes the intention of the European social partners to contribute to the ongoing work on flexicurity before the Spring 2007 European Council. - 23.
-In this context, the European Council urges the Council to continue its efforts to revise the Working Time Directive.
+- 32. Information and communication technologies are crucial for innovation and competitiveness; immediate priorities include the development of efficient flexible and balanced spectrum allocation models, the fast promotion of advanced mobile services and to the extent possible a coordinated approach for the use of spectrum capacity becoming available as a result of digital switch-over.
+The 2008 Spring European Council will review the challenges of the next generation of internet and networks within the framework of the Lisbon Strategy. - 33.
+In view of the extraordinary Social Summit held in October, the European Council calls for a comprehensive debate on flexicurity in order to promote flexibility combined with employment security, reduce labour market fragmentation and improve the functioning of the European labour market.
+It stresses the importance of raising labour productivity in Europe, inter alia by enhancing innovation and quality of working life.
+It welcomes the intention of the European social partners to contribute to the ongoing work on flexicurity before the Spring 2007 European Council. - The European Council urges the Council to continue its efforts to revise the Working Time Directive.